ilsani/ilsani.github.io/_posts/2017-08-12-cve2017-8114-roundcube-webmail-virtualmin-privilege-escalation.md

 Roundcube uses multiple plugins that extend its functionalities.
 They are not part of the core application but can be installed individually.
 Roundcube comes with a number of plugins, and more third-party plugins are available for download.

-Official *Password* plugin in its *virtualmin* driver allows to an attacker, that has a valid username/password to login in his web panel, to execute malicious inputs.
+Official *password* plugin in its *virtualmin* driver allows to an attacker, that has a valid username/password to login in his web panel, to execute malicious inputs.
 This could allow to an attacker to reset victim's password and in some scenarios getting a system shell.

 ## Technical Details ##